irr/lua-labs/README.md

 Installing /usr/local/share/man/man3/Test::Nginx::LWP.3pm
 Appending installation info to /usr/lib64/perl5/perllocal.pod
 ```

-* [OpenResty]: A full-fledged web application server by bundling the standard Nginx core, lots of 3rd-party Nginx modules, as well as most of their external dependencies
+* [OpenResty]: A fast and scalable web application platform by extending NGINX with Lua
 * [luarocks]: Deployment and management system for Lua modules
 * [lua-cjson]: Lua CJSON provides JSON support for Lua
 * [lua-iconv]: Lua binding to the POSIX 'iconv' library
-* [lua-llthreads2]: Low-Level threads(pthreads or WIN32 threads) for Lua (`llthreads` library rewritten without `LuaNativeObjects` code generator)
+* [lua-llthreads2]: Low-Level threads(pthreads or WIN32 threads) for Lua
 * [luacrypto]: LuaCrypto is a Lua frontend to the OpenSSL cryptographic library
-* [luafilesystem]: Lua library developed to complement the set of functions related to file systems offered by the standard Lua distribution
 * [lualogging]: LuaLogging provides a simple API to use logging features in Lua
 * [luasec]: LuaSec is a binding for OpenSSL library to provide TLS/SSL communication
 * [luasql-mysql]: LuaSQL is a simple interface from Lua to a DBMS (MySQL)
 * [luasql-sqlite3]: LuaSQL is a simple interface from Lua to a DBMS (sqlite3)
 * [lzmq]: Lua binding to ZeroMQ
 * [redis-lua]: A Lua client library for the redis key value storage system
-* [underscore.lua]: A Lua library that provides a set of utility functions for dealing with iterators, arrays, tables, and functions
+* [underscore.lua]: A utility library for Lua

 ```shell
 luarocks --local install lua-cjson